Download Your FREE Texas Dealer License Start Up Guide

 6. Submit Application Through eLICENSING

 You must submit your Texas dealer license application online through the Texas Department of Motor Vehicles’ eLICENSING system.
 Applications are no longer mailed.
-Submit your dealer license application at https://texasdmv.force.com/customers/lace_login .
+Submit your dealer license application at the TxDMV website.
 The application process is quite extensive and must be completed correctly and in its entirety.
 Mistakes on your dealer application can cause significant delays in your licensing process.
+While the TxDMV is reviewing your dealer license application you will be directed to obtain fingerprints from IdentoGO.
+Step by step fingerprint instructions will be sent to you after you apply for your license.
 We will submit a dealer license application online in your dealer training course and ensure you know how to apply correctly for quicker approval.

 7. Maintain Business Hours and Records